panzhao12/nggame/README.md

 # Nggame

-A mini game demo, winning by having the least clicks to match lucky number.
+A mini game demo, match lucky number with the least clicks.